Do you video chat on FaceTime, WhatsApp, Skype or any other apps?

-How can I be safer on webcam?
+How can I be safer on camera?

-The safest thing to do is never show things on webcam you wouldn’t want your family or friends to see.
+The safest thing to do is never show things on camera you wouldn’t want your family or friends to see.
 But, if you do share something you regret, it’s never too late to get help.

 If someone threatens you online, tell an adult you trust as soon as possible.

 If you can, get up from your computer immediately, walk away and tell an adult you trust, report to CEOP or call ChildLine on 0800 1111.

 No matter how far things have gone, there are always people out there to help.
 If you’re too embarrassed or scared to tell an adult you trust, you should report to CEOP or call ChildLine on 0800 1111.
 They will understand what you’re going through and help to make it stop.

 Whatever you’ve shared on camera, the abuser is the only person to blame.
 They will be held responsible.
 You won’t be in trouble.